winitzki/scall/tutorial/programming_dhall.md

 The functions `concatNEL` and `reverseNEL` shown in the previous section are specific to list-like sequences and cannot be straightforwardly generalized to other recursive types, such as trees.

 We will now consider functions that can work with all Church-encoded type constructors.
-The first examples are functions that compute the total size and the maximum depth of a data structure.
+Examples are functions that compute the total size and the maximum recursion depth of a data structure.

 Suppose we are given an arbitrary recursion scheme `F` with two type parameters.
 It defines a type constructor `C` via Church encoding as: